 Electric sharpeners are convenient when sharpening knives that are frequently used.
 However, these sharpeners tend to be much bulkier than the other choices and the user has less control of the sharpening process.

-Sharpening stones can be somewhat difficult to use because they require some practice and pricey depending on the type of stone purchased.
+Sharpening stones can be somewhat difficult to use because they require some practice and are pricey depending on the type of stone purchased.

 Knife sharpeners that use rotating wheels are very simple to use.
 These sharpeners have two specially hardened wheels that intersect and rotate when a knife is slid through creating the angle for sharpening the blade’s edge.
 Manual sharpening methods provide the most control and are sometimes considered the best knife sharpener.